-Today, we are going to do the follow up episode to the strategic short term savings episode that we did in season one.
-And originally, when I decided to record the strategic short term savings episode, I was going to do both of them as a forward looking thing I wanted to, you know, set my goals for my strategic short term savings, and then set the goals for the strategic long term savings.
+Today, we are going to do the follow-up episode to the strategic short-term savings episode that we did in season one.
+Originally, when I decided to record the strategic short-term savings episode, I was going to do both of them as a forward-looking thing.
+I wanted to set my goals for my strategic short-term savings and then set the goals for the strategic long-term savings.
 However, we had a delay in recording.

 And we’re finally back.
-And I’m pleased to announce that this episode is actually spilling forward looking episode.
-But as of right now, we have our strategic short term savings already done.
-That episode has been completed, it’s been published.
-And, and the few months since I’ve recorded that episode, I’ve actually was able to get my strategic short term savings back to where they should have been before I did the episode.
-And I was able to build up enough reserves to where I can actually start thinking about the long term savings and start building some long term savings.
+I’m pleased to announce that this episode is actually a forward-looking episode.
+As of right now, we have our strategic short-term savings already done.
+That episode has been completed and published.
+In the few months since I recorded that episode, I’ve been able to get my strategic short-term savings back to where they should have been before I did the episode.
+I was able to build up enough reserves to start thinking about long-term savings and start building some long-term savings.

-So just a quick recap on what the short term savings was.
-And the short term savings episode, we just finished talking about all the 500,000 emergencies.
-And we wanted to learn how to prevent the $500 emergencies by keeping a reserve of money.
-And all of these amounts, all of these topics that I give are just topics for me, and they are at my financial level, if you are a low income earner, you may be able to reach some of these goals.
-But I don’t want anybody to judge themselves based on my milestones.
+So just a quick recap of what the short-term savings were.
+In the short-term savings episode, we talked about handling $500 emergencies and learning how to prevent $500 emergencies by keeping a reserve of money.
+These amounts and topics are specific to my financial situation.
+If you’re a low-income earner, you may set different goals.
+I don’t want anybody to judge themselves based on my milestones.

-But in this podcast, I use myself as an example because it’s not always fun or comfortable to have fun to use.
-For our examples that don’t relate to anything, you know, I don’t like using hypotheticals, and I don’t like to use other people’s financial situations as examples gave her.
-So out of necessity, I use my own financial standing financial situation to explain to you things that you can apply to your situation.
-And you can actually lower or raise the amounts to whatever is tailor made for your budget.
-Because financial finance, personal finance is personal.
+In this podcast, I use myself as an example because it’s not always fun or comfortable to use examples that don’t relate to anything.
+I don’t like using hypotheticals, and I don’t like using other people’s financial situations as examples.
+So, out of necessity, I use my own financial situation to explain things you can apply to your situation.
+You can adjust the amounts to fit your budget because personal finance is personal.